 - Ebay – for buying new and used items online.

 - iHerb – Sells vitamins, supplements, and other natural health products including good quality baby food.
-It has discounted shipping costs as well.
+(Note from an anymous reader: iHerb has raised the rates of their shipping and taxes.
+It’s not such a bargain anymore.
+Plus it is sometimes taking a long time to arrive)

 - The Book Depository – Free worldwide shipping on books.
 Be warned, it takes a long time to arrive though!